-Raise your hand if you made some sort of "treat your body better” New Year’s resolution?
+Raise your hand if you made some sort of "treat your body better" resolution?
 If you did, good for you!
 And if you didn't, me either.
 I was worried I'd just disappoint myself, but also I'm pretty happy with the balance of what I eat/drink.
-I don’t do well with restrictions either because the second I’m told I can’t have something, that’s all I think about and crave.
-Dinner guests who can’t eat cheese?
-All I want is mac and cheese.
-Though I guess maybe “continue practicing balance” is my resolution?

 What is matcha

-If you're already saying "I've tried matcha and I don't like it," I encourage you to skip ahead to the section on how to choose matcha and give it one more go!
-So much of your experience comes down to the quality of the matcha you drink and my hope is that this ultimate guide to matcha will help you start with great matcha.
+If you're already saying "I've tried matcha and I don't like it," I hear you.
+I encourage you to skip ahead to the section on how to choose the best matcha tea and give it one more go!
+So much of your experience comes down to the quality of the matcha you drink.
+My hope is that this ultimate guide to matcha will help you start with great organic matcha.

-First, matcha has a profound effect on mood and energy.
-Since you consume the whole ground leaf, matcha has more caffeine content than other brewed green teas, more comparable to that of black tea.
 The high theanine content described above combined with moderate caffeine gives drinkers a calm alertness, what some refer to as "zenergy."
 While it provides a morning boost, it does so in the form of alert concentration that doesn't give you the jitters or crash like coffee does.
-I'll tell you more about this energy boost in the next section on why I choose matcha over coffee.
+I'll tell you more about this energy boost in the section on why I choose matcha over coffee.

 In addition to the physical effects it can have on your mood and energy, matcha is also packed with nutrients, antioxidants, and anti-inflammatory properties.
-Matcha contains high levels of the antioxident catechins (including EGCG), that have been shown to have an effect on preventing diseases, stimulating metabolism and fat burning, helping with immunity, and reducing skin inflammation, among many other properties.
-In short, with the whole leaves being ingested, matcha is a superfood.
+Matcha contains high levels of the antioxidant called catechins (including EGCG), which have been shown to have an effect on preventing diseases, stimulating metabolism and fat burning, helping with immunity, and reducing skin inflammation, among many other properties.
+In short, since you consume the whole leaf, matcha is a superfood.
 Read more about the health benefits of matcha here.

 If you're a regular reader, you probably already know that I'm not a coffee drinker and never have been.
 I did not undergo a profound switch from coffee to matcha, like I know many others have.
 As someone prone to chronic migraines, I've been pretty cautious around coffee.
-In college, I'd drink the occasional "dirty chai" (espresso + chai + copious amounts of milk and sugar) to get me through deadlines, but I never liked the coming down feeling after the initial high and it always seemed to trigger a migraine.
+In college, I'd drink the occasional "dirty chai" (espresso + chai + copious amounts of milk and sugar) to get me through deadlines, but I never liked the feeling of coming down after the initial high that always seemed to trigger a migraine.

-When I found matcha, it was a game changer.
+When I found matcha lattes, it was a game-changer.
 Especially after becoming a new mom with a suddenly much earlier alarm clock than my prior grad school life required.
-It provides just the morning boost I needed as a non-coffee drinker.
+Matcha provides just the morning boost I need as a non-coffee drinker.
 It gives me a morning high, without the jolt, buzz, or crash you get with coffee - without the accompanying headache or caffeine withdrawals.

 My husband Lucas describes coffee as a steep bell curve.
 Or maybe more like a cliff, where you quickly get a morning buzz, but then, without more, you hit a wall and quickly come down.
-I think of matcha like an exponential increase that levels off and keeps me going throughout the day.
-And, much like coffee, I have trouble starting my day this early without it.
+I think of matcha like a radical graph increase that levels off and keeps me going throughout the day.
+And, much like coffee, I have trouble starting my day early without it.

-So much so that even my almost two year old will tell you mama drinks matcha in the morning, as you may remember.
+So much so that even my almost-two-year-old will tell you mama drinks matcha lattes in the morning, as you may remember.
 Just last week, I made a face at the smell of Lucas's iced coffee, which turned into a playful argument pitting matcha against coffee.
 Lucas turned to our toddler to settle it - "which is better, Zoella, matcha or coffee?"